Find The Best Boat Rentals on Lake Powell

 Renting a boat on Lake Powell

-Pricing for boat rentals on Lake Powell ranges from $30/day for a kayak or paddleboard rental, to about $500/day for a powerboat rental that can accommodate up to 10 passengers.
+Pricing for boat rentals on Lake Powell ranges from $30/day for a kayak or paddleboard rental to about $500/day for a powerboat rental that can accommodate up to 10 passengers.
 It can be a very affordable way to enjoy the outdoors and all the best of Lake Powell.
-When reaching out to an owner to arrange a rental, you can inquire about all the pricing details including any extra add-ons or gratuity, depending on the rental situation.
+When reaching out to an owner to arrange a rental, you can inquire about all the pricing details.
+Ask about any extra add-ons or gratuity, depending on the rental situation.

-Water sports are popular for boaters on Lake Powell.
-Jet skis are available to rent if you want to spend hours flying through the waves at high speed.
+Water sports are popular for boaters to enjoy during their vacations at Lake Powell.
+Jet skis like Sea-Doos are available to rent if you want to spend hours flying through the waves at high speed.
 You can rent equipment for tubing, waterskiing, wakeboarding, and more for your Lake Powell boat day.
 Inquire with the boat owner or marina to see if they have the equipment to include in the rental.
 Don’t forget the tow rope and make sure lifejackets are included in the rental.
-If you’re visiting on a budget, or prefer paddlesports, rent a kayak or stand-up paddleboard on Lake Powell.
-Canoes are also available to rent on Lake Powell.
+If you are visiting on a budget, or prefer paddlesports, rent a kayak or stand-up paddleboard on Lake Powell.
+There are group kayaking trips on Lake Powell which are perfect for active adventurers who enjoy a workout while seeing a new place.
+Canoes are also available to rent on Lake Powell and are a great addition to a camping trip in Southern Utah.

-If you need to stock up on provisions for your boat day, make sure you stop at a nearby store like Walmart or Safeway to get groceries for a picnic.
+If you need to stock up on provisions for your boat day, make sure you stop at a nearby store like Walmart or Safeway in Page, or Wahweap to get food and boat snacks.
 There are more options around the southern portions of the lake on the Arizona side.
-You can also ask the boat owner or captain if the rental includes an iced-down cooler - if not, make sure you pick up a few bags of ice.
+You can also ask the boat owner or captain if the rental includes an iced-down cooler - if not, make sure you pick up a few bags of ice to keep drinks cold!

 Boating Events on Lake Powell